Breaker Morant (film): Plot

+During the trial, the court's bias toward a guilty verdict becomes apparent, as well as the political machinations behind it.
+The focus is on whether or not orders were issued by Kitchener to shoot all Boer prisoners; Thomas' case is that there were standing, though unwritten, orders to do so.
+Since these were verbally relayed to Hunt, and by Hunt to Morant, there is no way to prove that the orders existed.

+Ironically, it transpires that while Morant acted under orders by shooting the prisoners, he and Handcock were in fact responsible for the murder of Hesse.
+Handcock, who took care to set up an alibi with two "ladyfriends," admits to Witton that he actually followed Hesse and shot him.
+However, the court acquits them of the murder of Hesse but finds them guilty of the other two charges.

+Kitchener is conveniently absent and therefore unavailable for pleas for a reprieve, though he does commute Witton's sentence to life imprisonment before leaving.
+Morant and Handcock are shot in the morning as Witton is taken to the prison transport.
+As a final insult Handcock's coffin is built too small for his tall frame, and the soldiers are forced to clumsily cram his body in.

+A summary at the end of the movie reveals what happens to some of the characters.
+Thomas returns to his native Australia and continues his law practice, which is otherwise confined to estate planning and wills.
+Witton serves three years of his sentence, but is released after a national outcry and writes a book entitled Scapegoats of the Empire, an account of the Morant affair.
+This proves so inflammatory and anti-British that it is suppressed during the World Wars.

 Cast

 Production

 Funding came from the SAFC, the Australian Film Commission, the Seven Network and PACT Productions.
 The distributors, Roadshow, insisted that Jack Thompson be given a role.
 The movie was the second of two films Beresford intended to make for the South Australian Film Corporation.
 He wanted to make Breakout, about the Cowra Breakout but could not find a script with which he was satisfied, so he turned to the story of Breaker Morant.

+Jack Thompson was originally to play the role of Lt Hancock with John Hargreaves to play the defending lawyer, but Hargreaves had to drop out.

-Historical inaccuracies
+Historical accuracy

 Alleged German pressure

 In conversation with Bolton, Lord Kitchener states that Kaiser Wilhelm II has formally protested about the murder of Hesse, whom he describes as a German citizen.
 He says that the German people support the Boer cause, that their government covets the gold and diamond mines of the Boer Republics, and that the British Government fears German entry into the war.
 This, Kitchener explains, is why Morant, Handcock, and Witton must be convicted at all costs.